ctag/uah/cpe323/notes_timer_a.md

 - TACCRx
 	- Timer_A capture/compare register.
 	- Compare mode: TACCRx holds the data for the comparison to the timer value in the Timer_A register, TAR
-	- Capture mode: The Timer_A register, TAR, is copeid into the TACCRx register when a capture is performed.
+	- Capture mode: The Timer_A register, TAR, is copied into the TACCRx register when a capture is performed.

 	TACCTLx, Capture/Compare Control Register x
 	[15]	[14]	[13]		[12]		[11]	[10]	[9]			[8]
 	[CM15]	[CM14]	[CCIS13]	[CCIS12]	[SCS]	[SCCI]	[Unused]	[CAP]
 	rw-(0)	rw-(0)	rw-(0)		rw-(0)		r0-(w)	r		r0			rw-(0)